ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial2.md

 ### PutFile

 1\.
 Add the PutFile processor onto the NiFi graph.
 Connect MergeContent to PutFile processor.
 When the Create Connection window appears, select **merged** checkbox.
-Click Apply.
+Click Add.

 2\.
 Open PutFile configure properties tab and update the property with the information listed in **Table 6**.